FERASVHAJVAROKA/FERASVHAJVAROKA/README.md

 - 🔭 I’m currently working on MUNCHEN
 - 🌱 I’m currently learning IN Redi SCHOOL in munchen city
 - 👯 I’m looking to collaborate on IT ADMIN
-- 🤔 I’m looking for help with HTML,javascript TO lerrning
+- 🤔 I’m looking for help with HTML javascript TO lerrning
 - 💬 Ask me about SERVERS,NETWORKS.
 - 📫 How to reach me: Email.ferasvhajomar@GAMIL.COM
 - 😄 Pronouns:HE